gervais-amoah/lumen-collection/README.md

-# 🧩 Lumen - AI Shopping Assistant
+# ✨ Lumen - The Shop that understands you

 > Conversational commerce, reinvented.
 Stop searching, start describing.